scy-phy/minicps/docs/contributing.rst

 ========

 Unit testing is hard to setup properly!
-Please if you find any inconsistent unit test or decomposable unit test or you want to add a new one.
+Please if you find any inconsistent unit test or decomposable unit test or you want to add a new one then send a PR.

 .. }}}